inbo/radar/README.md

 # birdradar

-The goal of birdradar is to analyse bird tracks optained by radar.
+The goal of birdradar is to analyse bird tracks obtained by radar.

 ## Installation